-Steven Marten, a 1986 Tallmadge High School graduate who went by the name of Steven Martin while living here, led the group in its endeavor to set the initial steps of the film project in motion by raising money online to fund a limited edition picture book called "Kloon" that they hope to turn into a film.
+Steven Martin, a 1986 Tallmadge High School graduate who goes by the pen name Steven Marten, led the group in its endeavor to set the initial steps of the film project in motion by raising money online to fund a limited edition picture book called "Kloon" that they hope to turn into a film.

 The group consists of Marten, who has a background in development of music videos, TV shows, movies, video games, and a Broadway play; co-writer Alexis Nolent; painter Felipe Echevarria; and Antoine de Cazotte, executive producer of the 2012 Oscar winning film "The Artist."

 Knowing funding to develop an independent film like '"Kloon" would be challenging to get, the group took their fundraising campaign for the book project to Kickstarter, a website that has become popular with authors, filmmakers, musicians and other artists who try to raise money for their projects.
 If a project doesn't raise enough money through donations by the specified deadline, the creators of a project don't get any of the pledged money.

 The fictional story of "Kloon" is set in 19th century Paris.
 A secret society of clowns that also double as thieves recruit a mute boy from a workhouse with the promise the clowns will find him a family.
 The boy eventually runs off with a female street performer, and, with the help of the same clowns, founds the city's first true circus.

 "Kloon" is the phonetic spelling of the french word for "clown."

 The fundraising for the group's $33,000 goal was reached close to the 11 p.m. deadline on Aug.
 12. Those who pledged money earned different versions of the book and affiliated projects, depending on how much money was donated.